HongYuUsc/OpenCV/README.md

 convert.cpp is used to convert a RGB image into gray image and resize the image.

-cv.cpp is used to recognize a face in the video of a computer, before run this code, please download training database in https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html
+cv.cpp is used to recognize a face on the camera of your computer, before run this code, please download training database in https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html, if you want to recognize your own face, please make sure to incorporate your own face image into the database

 Gaussianfiltering.cpp is used to achieve Gaussianfilter in an image